Cosmian/kms/documentation/docs/index.md

 #### Designed to securely run in the Cloud or other Zero-Trust environments

-Thanks to its "bootstrap" design, running on top of Cosmian VMs with a fully application-level encrypted database on top of Redis, the Cosmian KMS is able to securely operate in zero-trust environments, such as the public cloud.
+Thanks to its design, running on top of Cosmian VMs with a fully application-level encrypted database on top of Redis, the Cosmian KMS is able to securely operate in zero-trust environments, such as the public cloud.

 See the dedicated page for [running the KMS in a zero-trust environment](./zero_trust.md).